alfabc/braided/README.md

 The contract is deployed on each blockchain, each with an owner who can license agents with the permission to record hashes.
 The owner can issue and revoke that license; the agent cannot do anything but record hashes.
 The owner can also add new blockchains (but not delete chains or hashes).

 ## Failure modes
-Failure nodes are where errors are reported, things stop working, or real attacks occur.
+Failure modes are where errors are reported, things stop working, or real attacks occur.

 ### Forks
 Forks are not handled automatically and require manual intervention on the part of the contract owner, the agents, or both.